codewithajaypaswan/College-Engagement/README.md

 # College- Engagement- App
-> A web application where college students can engage to each other by posting blogs related to the technical things or software related
+• Created a web application where college students can engage with each other by posting blogs, notices, and interview experiences
-> Students can also share their interview experience and also post any job opening notices , so other students can grab those opportunities and will get experience of interview process of companies
+• Student can post job opening notices and experiences to increase change of better placements
+• Login User can perform all the CRUD (Create Read Update Delete) operations

 ## Techstack Used
 - Javascript